Looking for assets such as photographs, fonts, logos and templates? Visit the Pacer Brand Portal

 A traditional college experience delivers something young adults have always craved, belonging.
 Generation Z (aka “Generation We” or the Minecraft Generation) brings a distinct flavor to this craving: to belong by building together.
 This pillar translates the values of “Character” and “Citizenship” that USC Aiken prizes into belonging and building together.
 USC Aiken is neither a party school (social without responsibility) nor a “graduate-into-a-good-job” assembly line (all pragmatic responsibility, no heart).
 USC Aiken has both heart and a sense of personal accountability, so this pillar also speaks to the individualists in the We Generation.

-Student organizations range from club sports to the Guild of Poetic Intent.
+- Student organizations range from club sports to the Pen and Prose Creative Writing Club.

 The Answer Inside